Kubernetes patterns matter because they turn raw cluster primitives into repeatable ways of shaping an application’s lifecycle.

 - Health probes for zero-downtime deployments

-- “How to deploy a service without downtime?”
+- “How do you deploy a service without downtime?”